eesmer/SambaAD-HelperScripts/pages/SambaActiveDirectory-Reporting.md

 - applied policies
 - schema and fsmo roles and etc. <br>
 <br>

-Should be run on the DC machine. <br>
+`Should be run on the DC machine.`

 ---